Jayman2000/jasons-nixos-config/README.md

 2.2.1.
 Bellow is a list of section numbers and any additional notes that I have for them:

+- (1)

-- (1) Download the minimal ISO image.
-Also download its SHA-256 file, but download it from a separate Tor Browser session. **Make sure that you download an image for the correct version of NixOS** (the version that the machine-specific config depends on).
+	- Download the minimal ISO image.
+Also download its SHA-256 file, but download it from a separate Tor Browser session.
+	**Make sure that you download an image for the correct version of NixOS** (the version that the machine-specific config depends on).

+	- Verify the integrity of the installation image:

+		1. Make sure that both the `.iso` file and the `.iso.sha256` are in the same directory.

+		2. Change into that directory.

+		3. Run

+				sha255sum -c <path-to-sha256-file>

 - (2)
 	- If you’re installing NixOS on `jasonyundt.website.home.arpa`, then